Joseph Cramarossa: Playing career

-As a youth, Cramarossa played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Markham Waxers minor ice hockey team.
-He later played with the Markham Majors.

-Cramarossa played junior ice hockey with the Markham Waxers of the Ontario Junior Hockey League, before he was selected 49th overall in the 2008 OHL Priority Selection by the Mississauga St. Michael's Majors.
-In his first Major junior season in 2009–10 with the Majors he finished with 16 points in 64 games.
-He was later selected by the Anaheim Ducks in the third round, 65th overall, in the 2011 NHL Entry Draft.

 On March 2, 2013, he was signed by the Ducks to a three-year, entry-level contract.
 He made his professional debut in the 2013–14 season, after he was assigned by the Ducks to AHL affiliate, the Norfolk Admirals.
 In 47 games with the Admirals, Cramarossa contributed with 4 points as a rookie.

-In 2015–16 season, Cramarossa recorded professional highs with 11 goals and 17 points in 61 games with Ducks inaugural affiliate, the San Diego Gulls.
-Following the conclusion of his entry-level deal with the Ducks, Cramarossa was re-signed to a one-year extension as a restricted free agent on June 24, 2016.

 Cramarossa built upon his previous successful season by impressing returning coach Randy Carlyle in the Ducks training camp and pre-season to be named on Anaheim's opening night roster for the 2016–17 season.
 He was soon returned on loan to the Gulls without featuring with the Ducks, on October 14, 2016.
 Having made his season debut with the Gulls, Cramarossa received his first NHL recall on October 22, 2016.
 He made his NHL debut in the Ducks home opener, in a 4–2 victory over the Vancouver Canucks on October 23, 2016.
 Cramarossa scored his first NHL goal in a 4–0 win over the Los Angeles Kings on November 1, 2016.

-After 10 points in 49 games with the Ducks, he was claimed off waivers by the Vancouver Canucks on March 1, 2017.
-He played 10 games with the Canucks, scoring no points, before blocking a shot in a game against the Chicago Blackhawks on March 21 and suffering a season-ending foot injury.